Saturday, March 03, 2018

 Let's race!!

-This feels like Crazy Cars 3 or Lotus 2 with its arcade styles and car handling.
-It works well using either a manual or automatic gearbox so it wasn't long before I was whizzing around the tight corners thanks to the effortless controls.
-They're dead easy and you can choose either the keyboard, joystick, or a JagPad - absolutely brilliant!!
+This feels like Crazy Cars 3 or Lotus 2 with its style and handling.
+It works well using either a manual or automatic gearbox, so it wasn't long before I was whizzing around the tight corners thanks to the effortless controls.
+They're dead easy, and you can choose either the keyboard, joystick, or JagPad.

-Championship events are tough and definitely put this gamer through his paces so don't expect to complete it on your first attempt.
-Both arcade and challenge modes offer a great way to quickly practice the laps with also the potential to further yourself by unlocking numerous extra tracks.
-I probably enjoyed Challenge mode the most if I'm honest.
+Championship events are tough and definitely put this gamer through his paces, so don't expect to complete it on your first attempt.
+Arcade and Challenge modes offer a great way to practice the laps, with the potential to further yourself by unlocking numerous extra tracks.
+I probably enjoyed Challenge mode the most.

-Optional bonus items can be collected for a myriad of effects: freezing the timer, increasing speed, ejecting your closest opponent, flattening the opponent's tyres, etc. However, joystick players might find reaching for the keyboard each time too much hassle?
+Optional bonus items can be collected for a myriad of effects: freezing the timer, increasing speed, ejecting your closest opponent, flattening the opponent's tyres, etc. However, joystick players might find reaching for the keyboard a pain.
 Perhaps I should try my Jagpad?
 Oh wait, I've no Falcon...
-Marko help!! (hmm, he's a rotter!!)
+(Marko's a rotter!!)

 New Race Unlocked?
 Oh yeah, I love it when that happens!!